Arslan: The Warriors of Legend: Reception

+Critical reception

 Matt Sainsbury of Digitally Downloaded praised the video game's story, characters, and gameplay, rating it four and a half stars.
 Mark Steighner of Hardcore Gamer also offered praise for similar reasons to Sainsbury, as well as adding praise for the art style.
 However, he criticized the video game for being too easy at times.
 Miguel Concepcion of GameSpot praised the video game for its adaptation of the original source and strong cast of characters, while also criticizing the video game for its lack of an English dialogue.
 Like previous reviewers, Mike Williams of USgamer praised the voice acting and music, while also criticizing the cast of characters for being too small.
 Majkol Zaru Robuschi of The Games Machine Italy also praised the story and characters, while also criticizing the video game for running poorly at times.
 Robert Ramsey of Push Square had similar feelings to other critics, summarizing his thoughts on the video game as "Outside of the plot, things are enjoyable but unspectacular, and by and large, the title feels like the basis for a better sequel".

+Sales

+In Japan, the game sold 10,337 and 10,034 copies on the PlayStation 3 and PlayStation 4, respectively, within its first week of release.